Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

 **Items that will be returned**

 - *Offer*
     ID of the offer that was purchased.
-This field is read only.
+This field is read-only.

 - *Price*
     Selling price of the bill, that means the price of the offer at the time of sale.
-This field is read only.
+This field is read-only.

 - *Condition*
     Click the drop-down list and select the condition of the offer that the customer wants to return.